BradleyCodeU/bradleycodeu.github.io/_apcsp/oop/MythopolyGame.md

-# Create a bankrupt function with 2 arguments: player, removals.
+# Create a bankrupt function with 2 parameters: player, removals.
 # Declares a player bankrupt and removes them from the game
-# Arguments: player (Player), removals (list of Player)
+# Parameters: player (Player), removals (list of Player)
 # Return: the list of removals
 # Print player's name is bankrupt
 # Brief pause